dvdmarchetti/PHP-Barcode-Generator/README.md

 It offers some barcode formats and options to suit your needs.
 Read through this documentation file to find out how to install and use the class.

+###Author note
+This project is based on [php-barcode](http://github.org/davidscotttufts/php-barcode) project by David Tufts.
+The original implementation has been made by him.
+My implementation it's still a work in progress and may present errors.
+Contributions, issues and questions are always welcome.

 ---

 #Getting Started